-A limited selection of courses may be taken on a course-for-credit or audit basis.
+See specific program for the selection of courses that may be taken on a course-forcredit or audit basis.

 Criteria for Transfer of Credit

 Students wishing to apply for transfer of credit to the University must be enrolled in a degree program and must submit the appropriate transfer of credit form (obtained from the Office of the Registrar) to the dean or program director prior to the end of the second semester in which they are enrolled in their degree program.
 This request will be reviewed by the dean or program director who will notify the student of the decision regarding the request.